JaySandesara/JaySandesara/README.md

 ### Hi there 👋

-I am a Postdoctoral Research Associate at UW-Madison, working on the interface between modern deep-learning and fundamental physics, with a focus on Higgs boson measurements at the ATLAS experiment at CERN.
+I am a Postdoctoral Researcher at UW-Madison, working on the interface between modern deep-learning and fundamental physics, with a focus on Higgs boson measurements at the ATLAS experiment at CERN.

 I am also part of the [Institute of Research and Innovation in Software for High Energy Physics (IRIS-HEP)](https://iris-hep.org), where I participate in building an analysis system focused on Neural Simulation-Based Inference (NSBI).